-Inside Freycinet National Park, the Hazards are one of the top places to visit in Tasmania.
+Inside Freycinet National Park, the Hazards are a fantastic place to visit.
 The best time to go is right before sunset, when the light gives it a special aura.
 If you ask me, I’d spend days there!
 But there’s more!
 There’s also the gorgeous Hazards beach, which is so remote and simply breathtaking.

 To access the Hazards, make sure to stay in Coles Bay, a beautiful seaside village.

 Bay of Fires

 The small fishing town of Bicheno, in the Bay of Fires on the east coast, is a lovely place to spend a day or two, thanks to its easygoing and peaceful atmosphere.
 The main attraction there is the pristine beach.